Marian-Vittek/raspilot/README.md

-Raspilot is a drone flight controller and autopilot for Raspberry Pi.
-It does not require an additional computer on board, the Raspberry Pi pinout is connected directly to the ESCs.
+Drone flight controller and autopilot for Raspberry Pi.
+It does not require any additional board, the Raspberry Pi pinout is connected directly to ESCs and sensors.

 ### Why to do it?